-- a.
-An official Bachelor's or Master's degree transcript, with a date of completion/graduation, can be accepted in lieu of a high school transcript - 2.
-Proof of immunization.
+- 1. Proof of the following immunizations.
 All required immunizations must be current prior to the start of the program.
+Immunizations must be kept current throughout the program.

+- Hepatitis B (3 doses) or immunity

+- Two-step PPD OR Quantiferon test

+- · Varicella vaccination or titer

+- MMR vaccination

+- · Tetanus vaccination

+- Influenza vaccination

+- 2. Physical exam completed within the last two years.

+- 3. Signed entrance requirements form.

+- 4. Proof of health insurance.

+- 5. Proof of professional liability insurance.

-Immunizations must be kept current throughout the program. - All students must successfully pass a background check and drug test before official acceptance into the Phlebotomy Program will be granted.
+- All students must successfully pass a background check and drug test before official acceptance into the Phlebotomy Program will be granted.
 Forms are provided by program personnel.